humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-05-15-working-with-files-in-javascript-part-2.md

 The `ArrayBuffer` type<sup>[1]</sup> was first introduced as part of WebGL.
 An `ArrayBuffer` represents a finite number of bytes that may be used to store numbers of any size.
 The way data is read from an `ArrayBuffer` is by using a specific view, such as `Int8Array`, which treats the underlying bytes as a collection of 8-bit signed integers or `Float32Array`, which treats the underlying bytes as a collection of 32-bit floating point numbers.
 These are called typed arrays<sup>[2]</sup>, which force you to work with a specific numeric type rather than containing any type of data (as with traditional arrays).

 You use an `ArrayBuffer` primarily when dealing with binary files, to have more fine-grained control over the data.
-It&#8217;s beyond the scope of this post to explain all the ins and outs of `ArrayBuffer`, just realize that you can read a file into an `ArrayBuffer` pretty easily if you need it.
-You can pass an `ArrayBuffer` directly into an XHR object&#8217;s `send()` method to send the raw data to the server (you&#8217;ll have to read this data from the request on the server to reconstruct the file), so long as your browser fully supports <cite>XMLHttpRequest Level 2</cite><sup>[3]</sup> (most recent browsers, including Internet Explorer 10 and Opera 12).
+It's beyond the scope of this post to explain all the ins and outs of `ArrayBuffer`, just realize that you can read a file into an `ArrayBuffer` pretty easily if you need it.
+You can pass an `ArrayBuffer` directly into an XHR object's `send()` method to send the raw data to the server (you'll have to read this data from the request on the server to reconstruct the file), so long as your browser fully supports <cite>XMLHttpRequest Level 2</cite><sup>[3]</sup> (most recent browsers, including Internet Explorer 10 and Opera 12).

 ## Up next

 Reading data from a file using a `FileReader` is pretty simple.
-If you know how to use `XMLHttpRequest`, there&#8217;s no reason you can&#8217;t also be reading data from files.
-In the next part of this series, you&#8217;ll learn more about using the `FileReader` events and understanding more about possible errors.
+If you know how to use `XMLHttpRequest`, there's no reason you can't also be reading data from files.
+In the next part of this series, you'll learn more about using the `FileReader` events and understanding more about possible errors.

 ## References